-IMPORTANT: Do not use your browser’s forward and back buttons to navigate through the application form as that may cause you to lose your application data.
-Use only the page links across the top of the application form or the Next link at the bottom of the application form as this saves your work as your progress through the form.
+IMPORTANT: Do not use the forward and back buttons of your browser to navigate through the application form as that may cause you to lose your application data.
+Use only the page tabs across the top of the application form or the Next link at the bottom of the application form as this saves your work as your progress through the form.

 You can only access a NEW online application form from the Application Gateway page of our website, unless you have been provided with an invitation-only direct link by a member of the Grants Team.
 Online applications will only be available when a grant round is open.

-If your organisation has previously submitted an online application in any grants round since January 2014, you will need to use the same My Account user name and password as used previously.
+If your organisation has previously submitted an online application in any grants round since January 2014, you will need to use the same My Account email address and password as used previously.